 Nyxoah Announces Inaugural Investor & Analyst Meeting

-Mont-Saint-Guibert, Belgium – February 21, 2023, 10:30pm CET / 4:30pm ET – Nyxoah SA (Euronext Brussels/Nasdaq: NYXH) (“Nyxoah” or the “Company”), a medical technology company focused on the development and commercialization of innovative solutions to treat Obstructive Sleep Apnea (OSA), today announced that the Company will host its inaugural Investor & Analyst Meeting on March 23, 2022, from 4:00pm to 7:00pm ET.
+Mont-Saint-Guibert, Belgium – February 21, 2023, 10:30pm CET / 4:30pm ET – Nyxoah SA NYXH ("Nyxoah" or the "Company"), a medical technology company focused on the development and commercialization of innovative solutions to treat Obstructive Sleep Apnea (OSA), today announced that the Company will host its inaugural Investor & Analyst Meeting on March 23, 2022, from 4:00pm to 7:00pm ET.

 The event, which will be held at Nyxoah's New York City offices, will include a business update from the Company's senior management and presentations from key opinion leaders in the field of obstructive sleep apnea.
 The meeting will conclude with a Q&A session, followed by a reception.